 After making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-The College's three year forecasts and financial projections, which incorporate the impact of the coronavirus pandemic, indicate that it has adequate resources and can continue to operate within the existing borrowing facilities and covenants for the period to 31 July 2022, and for at least 12 months from the date of signing these financial statements.
+The College's three year forecasts and financial projections, which incorporate the impact of the coronavirus pandemic, indicate that it has adequate resources and can continue to operate for at least 12 months from the date of signing these financial statements.